bigcode-project/bigcode-evaluation-harness/README.md

 * For some scores of ongoing experiments please refer to [`example_scores/README.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/master/example_scores/README.md).

 ## Acknowledgements
-This repository is inspired from [EleutherAI's LM evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).
+We thank EleutherAI for their work on the [lm-evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness) from which this repository is inspired.